-Advice for attorneys and court-appointed deputies when giving gifts on behalf of another person.
+Advice for attorneys and court-appointed deputies about giving gifts on behalf of another person.

 This file may not be suitable for users of assistive technology.
 Request an accessible format.